ashamsilva/AdvML/Assignment 2/index.md

 ### Locally Weighted Regression

-Locally Weighted Regression is a specialized type of linear regression which utilized weighted linear regression to make better predictions.
-LOWESS is non-parametric.
+Locally Weighted Regression is a specialized type of linear regression which utilizes weighted linear regression to in order to make more accurate predictions.
+LO(W)ESS or LOESS is non-parametric.
 LOESS calculates a predicted regression line by isolating neighboring points within a specified range and calculate an estimate.

 In order to find the k nearest neighbors from x, Euclidean distance is used.
-The distance calculated is then used to find the weights for the regression.
-In the code section below, this particular Python code can be found within the tricubic() function.
-The way in which weighting works is by giving more meaning to points closer to the x value will be given a greater weight.
+The distance calculated is then utilized to find the weights for the regression.
+In the code section below, the execution of this can be found within the tricubic() function.
+In this process, weighting works by giving more meaning and greater weight the closer a point is to the x value.
 For example - a point with zero distance will be given a weight of one.

-The equation for the redictions we make is:
+The equation for the predictions we make is:

 <img src="images/Assignment2.jpeg" width="400" height="60" alt="hi" class="inline"/>